mattermost/mattermost-developer-documentation/site/content/contribute/mobile/build-your-own/android.md

 ##### 4. Setting up Gradle Variables {#gradle}

-Now that we have created the keystore file, is time to tell the build process to use that file.
+Now that we have created the keystore file we can tell the build process to use that file:

 - Copy or move the *my-release-key.keystore* file under a directory that you can access.
-It can be in your home directory or anywhere in the file system..
+It can be in your home directory or anywhere in the file system.
-- Edit the file the gradle.properties file in your *$HOME* directory (ex. `$HOME/.gradle/gradle.properties`), or create it if one does not exist, and add the following:
+- Edit the gradle.properties file in your *$HOME* directory (ex. `$HOME/.gradle/gradle.properties`), or create it if one does not exist, and add the following:

     ```sh
     MATTERMOST_RELEASE_STORE_FILE=/full/path/to/directory/containing/my-release-key.keystore